AngelFelizR/ISL-Practice/README.md

 **2. Which Predictors are related with the Response?**

-To answer that we can test if a particular subset of q of the coeﬃcients are zero.
+To answer that we can test if a particular subset of q of the cofficients are zero.

 $$
 H_{0}: \beta_{p-q+1} = \beta_{p-q+2} = \dots = \beta_{p} = 0